Face of Evil

-Face of Evil is a 1996 American television film starring Tracey Gold as Darcy Palmer, Perry King as Russell Polk and Shawnee Smith as his daughter Jeanelle Polk.
+Face of Evil is a 1996 American thriller television film starring Tracey Gold as Darcy Palmer, Perry King as Russell Polk and Shawnee Smith as his daughter Jeanelle Polk.
+It aired on CBS on April 9, 1996.

 Plot

 Darcy Palmer (Gold) is a promising young artist.
 On the night before her wedding, she empties her fiancé's bank account and runs to New York.
 On the way, she meets Brianne Dwyer (Mireille Enos), a young woman who is on her way to her first year in college.
 Darcy murders Brianne and assumes her identity, enrolling in college in Brianne's place.
-Mary Lambert directs.